atweiden/pacstrapit/README.md

 Mouse shortcuts:

 - right-click anywhere on desktop: main menu
-- mousewheel-scrolldown on app icon in lower panel: minimize the current window to lower panel
+- mousewheel-scrolldown on app icon in lower panel: minimize app to lower panel
-- mousewheel-scrollup on app icon in lower panel: restore the current window from minimized in lower panel
+- mousewheel-scrollup on app icon in lower panel: restore app to size from minimized in lower panel
 - right-click on app icon in lower panel: quit app / close app window

 #### How It Works